codebyahmad/HikeMate/README.md

 # HikeMate
-HikeMate is a recommander system to search personlized trails in Switzerland.
+HikeMate is a recommender system to search personalized trails in Switzerland.
 This is a student project developed by five Information System student from the University of Münster.